bzgoering/Polynomial_Calculator/README.md

 # Polynomial_Calculator
 Calculates two Strings of polynomials.
-Has two calculation funcitions,addition and simplified multiplication calculations.
+Has two calculation functions, addition and simplified multiplication calculations.
+This is written in Java and the two polynomials are hard-coded in.